Affordable and Biblical Healthcare

 First I will say, hands down, without a doubt, switching to a Christian healthcare sharing program was a decision we don’t regret and, in fact, we are incredibly grateful that we made.
 So whichever company you choose, I am definitely in agreement that a Christian healthcare sharing program is a good choice.

 We chose Samaritan Ministries a few years back when my husband decided to become self-employed.
 Traditional insurance was just too expensive for our family at the time, especially with the uncertainty of beginning a new chapter in our lives of self-employment.
-I had heard so many positive things about SM and not one negative experience, so we ultimately chose their plan.
+I had heard so many positive things about SM and not one negative experience, so we ultimately chose them.
 Between the three major groups out there, SM seemed most affordable for our family.

 What is Christian Healthcare Sharing?